 Send one hose to the vegetable garden to water the seedlings and the other hose to water the dry spots in your lawn.
 “Full flow” means you’ll enjoy a strong, consistent stream of water—up to 45% more than standard valves.
 You’ll get your watering chores done in half the time, leaving more time to enjoy your beautiful lawn and garden.

 These five gardening tools will help you work smarter, not harder.
 Now that’ll make your day spent in your yard a Betterday every time.

-As winter marches on, we avid gardeners become more and more eager to get going.
-You may not be able to get a spade in the soil just yet, there is plentyLearn More
+As winter marches on, avid gardeners become more and more eager to get growing.
+While you may not be able to dig your spade into the soil just yet, there is plentyLearn More

-In drought-stricken areas, it’s sometimes easier to just throw in the towel (er, the trowel) and put the garden on hiatus in the height of summer.
-Longer days and rising temperatures can...Get the Dirt
+When gardening in a drought, it’s sometimes easier to just throw in the towel (er, the trowel) and put your yard on hiatus in the height of summer.
+Longer days and risingGet the Dirt